Let’s be honest. We all get angry at times and that is because it is a normal human emotion — not bad, just normal.

 When they do make a poor choice, rather than correcting them through shouting, shaming or punishing our boys, we can break the cycle of just further fuelling more shame and anger by instead guiding them through loving connection, quiet coaching and teaching them accountability.
 Again, it’s important for any coaching and talk of consequences to be done AFTER everything has calmed down.

 Hopefully by now you may have a better understanding of some of the things that contribute to our boys and the inability to manage their anger.
 It can be really helpful for them to understand the unique changes that are happening to them as well.
 Many times, when I was working with adolescents there was a palpable sense of relief when a room full of teen boys realised that many of the things that were contributing to their confusion, were things they had little control over and they were happening to all their mates as well.

 Try not to take your son’s anger personally as it is more about him than you.
 Please find some compassion for young, often confused lads as they certainly need it during especially the early part of crossing that long bridge to manhood.

-Maggie’s new book, From Boys to Men: Guiding our teen boys to grow into happy, healthy men is being published by Pan Macmillan Australia and will be in stores from 25 August 2020.
+Maggie’s 2020 book, From Boys to Men: Guiding our teen boys to grow into happy, healthy men published by Pan Macmillan Australia is available in ebook, audiobook and print.